TienNguyen93/Secured-Voting/README.md

 - Open several terminals (one for admin and several other for voters)
 - Admin runs on port 5000 and each new voter should run on a unique port starting from 5001, 5002, 5003 and so on
-- Change the directory to "backend" directory
+- Change the directory to backend with `cd backend`
-- Run the following commands in each separate terminal with corresponding ports
+- Run the following commands in each separate terminal with corresponding ports:
-- python3 run.py --port 5000 (admin's terminal)
+  - `python3 run.py --port 5000` (admin's terminal)
-- python3 run.py --port 5001 (voter's terminal)
+  - `python3 run.py --port 5001` (voter's terminal)
-- python3 run.py --port 5002 (another voter's terminal)
+  - `python3 run.py --port 5002` (another voter's terminal)
   - etc.

 ## How to run the frontend application

-- Type 'cd frontend' then '$env:PORT=3005; npm start'
+- Change the directory to frontend with `cd frontend`
+- Run the following commands to initialize different React application:
+  - `$env:PORT=3000; npm start` (admin's corresponding frontend)
+  - `$env:PORT=3001; npm start` (voter's corresponding frontend)
+  - `$env:PORT=3002; npm start` (another voter's corresponding frontend)
+  - etc
+- Login to Admin page on `port 3000` and click `Start election` button to initialize the blockchain system
+- Login to Voter page on `port 300x`, pick a candidate, then submit the vote
+- Vote will go through the system and be displayed on the Admin dashboard

 ## Wireframes